h4cktoria/Marinette/README.md

 **Q: Why on earth would you call a computer program with a human name?**

+**A**: Never ask a Woman Her age, a Man, His salary, and Hacktoria - about Their programmes' names

-**A**: Because everything made with love should be named as a human being
+Seriously, though, because everything made with love should be named as a human being

 **Q: Why would you create yet another shell when there are already dozens of them?**